Workflow

 | Asset Validation | Confirm that discovered assets are real and in scope | DNS lookups, SAN pivots, scoped busting, resolution checks |

-| Service Mapping | Identify exposed network services | Threaded TCP scanning and banner collection |
+| Service Mapping | Identify exposed network services | Connect scans, raw-capable scanner modes, banner collection, and version detection |

 | Web Recon | Map HTTP exposure and application behavior | HTTP probing, crawling, JavaScript endpoint mining |